Xeverous/Xeverous.github.io/content/generic/cpp_myths.md

 It turns out that the C++ version is much better optimized.
 Why?

 - C version uses function pointer.
 It is unknown what will be put here so it's an optimization barrier.
 Compiler must insert function call.
+It can not be inlined.
-- Comparisons  are usually very short and C++ template takes advantage of this and inlines practically every lambda expression or other comparison object.
-This avoids potentially large overhead of calling very simple function
+- Comparisons  are usually very short and C++ template takes advantage of this and inlines practically every closure coming from lambda expressions or other comparators.
+This avoids large overhead of calling a function for a very simple operation.
 - C version loses type information.
-By treating everything by `void*`, it limits any type to trivially copyable block of bytes
+By treating everything by `void*`, it limits any type to trivially copyable block of bytes.
+C++ sort implementation supports any sequence which offers random access to elements

 **2. C doesn't provide very advanced abstractions and so C done wrong crashes; C++ has many advanced abstractions but wrongly choosen ones usually end in lower performance instead of crahses.**

 This is a thing which is easily overlooked.
 Performance is never a necessity in every part of the program and so in the places where top performance is not required projects prefer C++ abstractions which are eg 10% slower than C but 10x easier and safer to use (values choosen arbitrarly).

-**3. First C++ implementations were transpilers to C which were not able to take full advantage of the language**
+### "C++ compilers are just transpilers to C which then call actual compiler for the C code"

+This was true like ...
+30 years ago.
+It is no doubt that all of major compilers reuse their implementation for both C and C++ but by no means C++ is translated to C and then compiled.
+Newer standards of C++ provide so much useful information to the compiler that translating C++ to C would be a huge waste of various optimization opportunities.

-## "`const char*` is faster than `std::string`"
+### "`const char*` is faster than `std::string`"

 The entire comparison is flawed by the choice of and usage of these types.